For a short overview of meta-analysis in MedCalc, see Meta-analysis: introduction.

 The data of different studies can be entered as follows in the spreadsheet:

-The dialog box for "Meta-analysis: correlation" can then be completed as follows:
+The dialog box for "Meta-analysis: proportion" can then be completed as follows:

 Studies: a variable containing an identification of the different studies.

-Number of cases: a variable containing the total number of cases included in the different studies.
+Total number of cases: a variable containing the total number of cases in the different studies.

-Correlation coefficients: a variable containing the correlation coefficient reported in the different studies.
+Number of positive cases: a variable containing the number of positive cases in the different studies.

 Filter: a filter to include only a selected subgroup of cases in the graph.